Insurance Bad Faith – Business Clients*

 - No low-balling through unreasonable evaluations of claims.

 - Conduct a thorough investigation of the claim.

 - Explain your policy to you, and let you know what information is needed to adjust the claim.

 - Make a prompt decision regarding coverage upon receipt of a valid and complete claim – in Colorado, that decision must be made and communicated with 60 days.

-If you’re convinced that your insurance carrier is breaking these rules, you need the help and guidance from our veteran Colorado insurance bad faith lawyers.
-Don’t try to negotiate a claim with your insurance company on your own.
+If you are convinced that your insurance carrier is breaking these rules, you need the help and guidance from our veteran Colorado insurance bad faith lawyers.
+Do not try to negotiate a claim with your insurance company on your own.
 Call Burg Simpson immediately at 303-792-5595.